astikraj171/drumkit/README.md

 # drumkit
-It is webpage which creates sound of different parts of drum
+It is webpage which creates sound of different parts of drum.
+This project was done in the guidance of Angela Yu(a course on Udemy).